 - HMCC Region 1 Fact Sheet and Map

 - Preparing for Public Health Emergencies: A Planning Aid

 - Healthcare Preparedness Capabilities – REVISED OCTOBER 2016

 - Healthcare Organization and Hospital Discussion Guide for Cybersecurity

 - Resource Guide for PHEP and HPP Personnel

-- Resource Guide for CMS Emergency Preparedness Rule – REVISED FEBRUARY 3, 2017
+- Resource Guide for CMS Emergency Preparedness Rule – Revised June 2017

 Coalition membership is open to any and all organizations that have a stake in health and medical preparedness and response.
 An organization interested in joining the Coalition can contact HMCC staff and request inclusion on the Coalition mailing list.

 The Coalition is guided by five core disciplines that engage in health and medical preparedness and response: hospitals, EMS, local public health, long-term care facilities, and community health centers.
 These Disciplinary Coordinating Groups serve as the primary communications link between the full coalition and the disciplines.
 More information on the Disciplinary Coordinating Groups can be found in the Introduction to the Western MA HMCC.

 As the Coalition grows, it will actively seek other health and medical partners, such as school nurses, addiction treatment and detox centers, ambulatory care centers, etc.